All Episodes

 9-11 happened before we went to Iraq, Mr. Beers.

-This, you know, this is an example of a pointy-headed intellectual elite who is thought to be among the smartest people in the country, is actually a lame brain.
+This is an example of a pointy-headed intellectual elite who is thought to be among the smartest people in the country who's actually a lame brain.

-He's uh Grand Poo-Bah at the Joan Schorenstein Center for the press, uh up at uh up at Harvard.
+He's grand poo-bah at the Joan Shorenstein Center for the Press up at Harvard.

-And Fox just hired him as a hired him as an official commentator analyst or whatever.
+And Fox just hired him as an official commentator, analyst, or whatever.

-And so uh Bridget Quinn says, Tony Blair, even though he faced a tough re-election, I would think Marvin, this would only steal his resolve despite all the criticism, all the flack he took over supporting the U.S. in Iraq.
+And so Bridget Quinn says, Tony Blair, even though he faced a tough reelection, and I would think, Marvin, this would only steal his resolve despite all the criticism, all the flack he took over supporting the U.S. in Iraq.

 They are both determined to take on global terrorism, no matter what the domestic political costs may be.